-In addition to deploying the proceeds from our follow-on equity offering, we actively traded our Agency RMBS portfolio during the quarter in order to capitalize on sector rotation opportunities.
-Our portfolio turnover for the quarter was 50% (as measured by sales and excluding paydowns).
+Our Agency RMBS portfolio turnover for the quarter was 17% (as measured by sales and excluding paydowns).
 Our portfolio selection continues to be informed by mortgage industry trends-including significant enhancements in technology that are helping streamline the origination process-and we note that refinancing capacity remains high, with employment in the mortgage industry near a post-financial crisis high.

-We expect to continue to target specified pools that, based on our prepayment projections, should: (1) generate attractive yields relative to other Agency RMBS and U.S. Treasury securities, (2) have less prepayment sensitivity to government policy shocks, and/or (3) create opportunities for trading gains once the market recognizes their value, which for newer pools may come only after several months, when actual prepayment experience can be observed.
+We expect to continue to target specified pools that, taking into account their particular composition and based on our prepayment projections, should: (1) generate attractive yields relative to other Agency RMBS and U.S. Treasury securities, (2) have less prepayment sensitivity to government policy shocks, and/or (3) create opportunities for trading gains once the market recognizes their value, which for newer pools may come only after several months, when actual prepayment experience can be observed.
 We believe that our research team, proprietary prepayment models, and extensive databases remain essential tools in our implementation of this strategy.